Hinshaw was the representative for California’s 40th congressional district and was a Republican. He served from 1975 to 1976.

 |Sep.
 1, 1976||House Committee on Standards of Official Conduct recommended against expulsion due to lack of jurisdiction for actions committed prior to service in House, 10-2|

 |Oct.
 1, 1976||House of Representatives expulsion resolution was tabled|

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hinshaw is shown as a purple triangle. (analysis methodology)
+Hinshaw is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Hinshaw sponsored bills primarily in these issue areas:

 Some of Hinshaw’s most recently sponsored bills include...

 - H.R.
 8798 (94th): A bill to provide that the U.S. Postal Service may not require ...